-22/11/1989 - Centre Georges Pompidou, Paris - Pierre-André Valade (fl), Didier Pateau (htb) - Musical Assistants: Nicolas Vérin, Jan Vandenheede - Ensemble intercontemporain - Peter Eötvös (conductor)
+22/11/1989 - Paris, Centre Georges Pompidou - Pierre-André Valade (flute), Didier Pateau (oboe), Nicolas Vérin, Jan Vandenheede (Musical Assistants), Ensemble intercontemporain, Peter Eötvös (conductor)

 Congruence, from the Latin congruere, to convene, is a geometric term: "When all the points of two superimposed figures coincide, they are said to be congruent" the composer reminds us.
 The plural of the title implies an attachment to the principle of "degrees of congruence" thus re-evoking the notion of tiling, of recovering, of stratifying, begun with Trace-Ecart, a score from which Congruences draws its essence.

 translated by Stefan Rice

 Chaque jour n'est qu'une trêve entre deux nuits - Rhizomes - Assonance IV - Congruences

 Born in Geneva in 1958, Michael Jarrell studied composition at the Geneva Conservatory with Eric Gaudibert and at various workshops in the United States (Tanglewood, 1979).
 He completed his training with Klaus Huber at the Freiburg Staatliche Hochschule für Musik im Brisgau. [...]